IgniteUI/indigo-design-docfx/en/components/slider.md

 DataProperty would be: `{profile.imageName}`

-### Reactive Forms

-When a model object name and `🕹️DataProperty` are provided, a TypeScript ngOnInit method with be populated with form builder code to create the Reactive Forms form.
-The `🕹️DataProperty` will be used to populate the formControlName property on the slider control.

-### DataProperty
+### Data Property

-When supplied, the `🕹️DataProperty` value is used to set up a two-way data binding using Angular Reactive Forms to the slider value property.
+When supplied, the `🕹️DataProperty` value is used to set up a two-way data binding using [Angular Reactive Forms](https://angular.io/guide/reactive-forms) to the slider value property.
 The `🕹️DataProperty` is optional.
-The `🕹️DataProperty` is the name of the property on the data object specified by the model object name provided in the generation request.
+The `🕹️DataProperty` is the name of the property on the data object specified by the Model Object Name provided during code generation.

 For the one-thumb slider, the `🕹️DataProperty` must be a number property when supplied.

 For the two-thumb slider, the `🕹️DataProperty` must be an object or class that has a lower and upper property when supplied.

+When a model object name and `🕹️DataProperty` are provided, the TypeScript `ngOnInit` method with be populated with form builder code to create the Reactive Forms form.
+The `🕹️DataProperty` will be used to populate the formControlName property on the slider control.

 ### State